Boko Haram insurgency: Nigerian statehood

-Nigeria amalgamated both the Northern and Southern protectorate in 1914, about a decade after the defeat of the Sokoto Caliphate and other Islamic states by the British which were to constitute much of Northern Nigeria.
+Britain amalgamated both the Northern and Southern protectorate in 1914, about a decade after the defeat of the Sokoto Caliphate and other Islamic states by the British which were to constitute much of Northern Nigeria.
 Sir Frederick Lugard assumed office as governor of both protectorates in 1912.
 The aftermath of the First World War saw Germany lose its colonies, one of which was Cameroon, to French, Belgian and British mandates.
 Cameroon was divided in French and British parts, the latter of which was further subdivided into southern and northern parts.
 Following a plebiscite in 1961, the Southern Cameroons elected to rejoin French Cameroon, while the Northern Cameroons opted to join Nigeria, a move which added to Nigeria's already large Northern Muslim population.
 The territory made up much of what is now Northeastern Nigeria, and a large part of the areas affected by the insurgency.

 Early religious conflict in Nigeria

-Religious conflict in Nigeria dates as far back as 1953.
+Religious conflict in Nigeria dates as far back as 1953, and in the case of the town of Tafawa Balewa, to 1948.
 The Igbo massacre of 1966 in the North that followed the counter-coup of the same year had as a dual cause the Igbo officers' coup and pre-existing (sectarian) tensions between the Igbos and the local Muslims.
 This was a major factor in the Biafran secession and the resulting civil war.